Jxiang2/react/README.md

-# React & Typescript Notes
+# React & Redux & Typescript Notes

 ### 1. Types provided by React (all accessible by `import React from 'react'`):